Home About Qualifications Classes Students Contact

 (Top)

-Lift your strongest foot and place it near to the chair / object, then - you've guessed it - rest for a moment!
+Ø Lift your strongest foot and place it flat on the floor near to the chair / object, then - you've guessed it - rest for a moment!
 Summon up all your energy and prepare yourself to stand up

 I'm glad that I've learned how to do this and am sure that you will be able to too with a bit of practice - but, if there is any doubt that you will be able to get up again, before you get down, please make sure that someone is close at hand or you have your telephone close by so that you can call for help if you do get stuck!